- Sporty, graceful exterior design

 The 2-Series slots right into the 1-Series’ former position in the BMW range, but there's some significant change that BMW fans especially are going to spot right away.
 The 2-Series exterior is smoother, sleeker, and better-proportioned in every respect; it's longer, wider, and more spacious than the 1-Series as well.
 Perhaps owing to its slight increase in size, the curves, vents, and angles come together in a more graceful, artful way with the 2-Series.
 The mix of a relatively long hood, arched roof, and stubby tail speak to classic sports-coupe proportions, while managing to echo the look of the new 4-Series coupe at the same time.

 The cabin of the 2015 BMW 2-Series is clearly driver-centric, with instruments and controls oriented for easy access.
 Materials look as good as they feel, and BMW offers a range of upgrades and trim lines to customize the car to the buyer’s preferences.

 Two engines are available in the 2-Series: a 2.0-liter turbocharged four-cylinder for the 228i, rated at 240 horsepower and 258 pound-feet of torque; and a 3.0-liter turbocharged in-line six-cylinder in the M235i that’s good for 322 horsepower and 332 pound-feet of torque.
 Rear-wheel drive is standard, and new for the 2015 model year, xDrive all-wheel drive is available.
 M235i models have the choice of a six-speed manual transmission or eight-speed automatic; 228i coupes also offer the choice, but 228i convertibles come with the automatic only.

-Despite the powerful engines and spritely acceleration, the 2-Series manages fair gas mileage in rear-drive form, with the mechanically identical 2014 models returning 22 mpg city, 34 mpg highway, and 26 mpg combined.
-In M235i form, the EPA says you should expect 19 mpg city, 28 mpg highway, and 22 mpg combined.
-No 2015 models, including the new all-wheel-drive models, have yet been rated by the EPA.
+Despite the powerful engines and sprightly acceleration, the 2-Series manages fair gas mileage in rear-drive form, with the 228i returning 23 mpg city, 36 mpg highway, and 28 mpg combined.
+In M235i form, mileage drops as low as 19/26/22 mpg.